 In the next phase, the historic Blue Heron Art Center, will be remodeled with classrooms and a refurbished upstairs dance studio.
 The two buildings will share an outdoor plaza where visitors can gather.
 Landscaped paths will connect the buildings and take visitors further east to an adjacent two acre wetland and sculpture garden.

-The cost for the project is estimated at $16.9 million.
+The cost for the project is estimated at $19.3 million.
 This includes construction, fixtures and furnishings, debt service, fundraising, staff costs, project management and design fees.
-As of March 2014, Vashon Allied Arts has raised more than $11.6 million thanks to the Center’s primary benefactor, Kay White, other generous gifts from Islanders, the VAA staff and board, a $2.1 million grant from Washington State and $85,000 from 4Culture, funds which voters earmarked for the arts.
+As of January 2015, Vashon Allied Arts has raised more than $18.1 million thanks to the Center’s primary benefactor, Kay White, more than 566 other generous gifts from Islanders, the VAA staff and board, a $2.1 million grant from Washington State and $85,000 from 4Culture, funds which voters earmarked for the arts.
 In addition to these funds, VAA has funds in trust earmarked for long-term operational sustainability.

 Please read the VCA blog for updates on the project and fundraising.
 And send us your comments.
 This is your arts center, and we are eager to hear from you!